-Updated January 2021 An Index in Elasticsearch is used to both organize and distribute data within a cluster.
+Updated January 2023 An Index in Elasticsearch is used to both organize and distribute data within a cluster.
 In this post we will define both components of an Index and then outline how to create, add to, delete, and reindex Indicies in Elasticsearch.
-We will also touch on querying, but querying will be covered in … Continue reading How to Index Elasticsearch
+We will also touch on querying, but Elasticsearch querying is covered in … Continue reading How to Index Elasticsearch

-Updated June 2022 Taking a break from Elasticsearch optimization posts to get back to the basics to define fundamental Elasticsearch concepts.
-Elasticsearch Definitions: A Primer for Elasticsearch Fundamentals Elasticsearch Node.
+Updated September 2022 Taking a break from Elasticsearch optimization posts to get back to the basics to define fundamental Elasticsearch concepts.
+Elasticsearch Terms and Definitions Elasticsearch Node.
 An Elasticsearch node is a single Elasticsearch process, and the minimum number of nodes for a highly available Elasticsearch cluster is three.
-Continue reading about … Continue reading Elasticsearch Definitions
+Continue reading about Elasticsearch Nodes.
+Elasticsearch … Continue reading Elasticsearch Definitions

-Updated April 2021 The way nodes are organized in an Elasticsearch cluster changes depending on the size of the cluster.
+Updated January 2023 The way nodes are organized in an Elasticsearch cluster changes depending on the size of the cluster.
 For small, medium, and large Elasticsearch clusters there will be different approaches for optimization.
 Dattell’s team of engineers are expert at designing, optimizing, and maintaining Elasticsearch implementations and supporting technologies.
-Find our more about our … Continue reading Elasticsearch Optimization for Small, Medium, and Large Clusters
+Click here to learn more … Continue reading Elasticsearch Optimization for Small, Medium, and Large Clusters

 Monitoring Kafka cluster performance is crucial for diagnosing system issues and preventing future problems.
 We recommend using Elasticsearch for Kafka monitoring because Elasticsearch is free and highly versatile as a single source of truth throughout any organization.